Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Final Project/GNNs.md

 2. Aggregate all messages via an aggregate function (like sum).
 3. All pooled messages are passed through an _update function_, usually a learned neural network.

+Just as pooling can be applied to either nodes or edges, message passing can occur between either nodes or edges.

+These steps are key for leveraging the connectivity of graphs.
+We will build more elaborate variants of message passing in GNN layers that yield GNN models of increasing expressiveness and power.